Religious views of Muhammad Ali: Ali and Nation of Islam

-Ali first met Malcolm X, Elijah Muhammad's chief disciple at the time in Detroit in 1962.
+Ali first met Malcolm X, Elijah Muhammad's chief disciple at the time in Nevada in 1962.
 Malcolm X is credited with playing a critical role in the evolution of Ali's religious views by steering him towards the Nation of Islam.
 Ali would subsequently go on to attend the rallies and lectures of Malcolm X and Elijah Muhammad.
 By the time of the first Ali-Liston bout, Nation of Islam members, including Malcolm X, were visible in his entourage.
-This led to a story in The Miami Herald just before the fight disclosing that Clay had joined the Nation of Islam, which nearly caused the bout to be canceled.
+This led to a story in The Miami Herald just before the fight disclosing that Ali had joined the Nation of Islam, which nearly caused the bout to be canceled.
 The article quoted Cassius Clay Sr. as saying that his son had joined the Black Muslims when he was 18.

 After his win in the first Ali-Liston bout, Ali was publicly welcomed into the organization by Elijah Muhammad, and named "Cassius X", which was his "waiting name", and eventually "Muhammad Ali."

 In an interview with George Plimpton, given shortly before his rematch with Liston, Ali expounded on the ontological teachings of Elijah Muhammad and Elijah's instructor Wallace Fard Muhammad.
-According to these teachings, which Ali said he believed in, there exists a space platform operated by "men who never smile" which orbits the earth at the speed of 18,000 miles per hour.
+According to these teachings, which Ali said he believed in, there exists a space platform operated by "men who never smile" which orbits the Earth at the speed of 18,000 miles per hour.
 The platform contains bombs which would be dropped at Armageddon which would begin after a threshold in the earth's collective guilt had been breached.
 Ali claimed he had seen the platform on several occasions.
 A member of Ali's entourage, Cody Jones, who was also present during this interview, corroborated what Ali said and claimed he had seen the platform together with Ali at five A.M. one morning when the two were out jogging.
 Jones described the platform as "a bright light darting in the sky."
 According to Plimpton the "bright light darting in the sky", seen by Ali and Jones, was probably either Venus or Jupiter.

-On being probed further by Plimpton, Ali explained that according to this belief system the first inhabitants of the earth were blacks.
+On being probed further by Plimpton, Ali explained that according to this belief system the first inhabitants of the Earth were blacks.
 Among them was an "evil genius", Yakub, the "devil" of this religion.
 After six hundred years of working in a laboratory, Yakub created the white race.
 Yakub was eventually ejected from paradise, together with 59,999 of his inventions, who went on to eventually subjugate the blacks.

 In interviews for his 1991 biography Muhammad Ali: His Life and Times, and his 1998 biography King of the World, Ali clarified that he no longer believed in the existence of the space platform or in Yakub anymore.
 According to Ali, "hearts and souls have no color", and it was wrong of Elijah Muhammad to have talked of "white devils".
 Ali's biographer David Remnick noted that everything "threatening or obscure" about the Nation of Islam's teachings, including the space platform, Yakub, and racial separatism, had long been forgotten by Ali.